![]() ®

 Adjusting the Kettering ignition that comes stock on many 70s Honda roadbikes is thought to be challenging.
 And it is.
 Back in the day, veteran mechanics developed their own techniques as the official manual was not very helpful, techniques that thanks to their grassroots origin are eminently effective.
 However, at this late a date newcomers to the Kettering servicing procedure are lost.
 They're frustrated and it is this impasse with the necessary technique, this shock of reality, that likely compels today’s riders to search for aftermarket transistorized alternatives.

 At least I hope it is.
-Because the elimination of periodic adjustment is the only advantage transistorized systems offer vintage Hondas (and the reason transistorization was mandated by the government in 1978).
+Because the elimination of periodic adjustment is the only advantage transistorized systems offer vintage Hondas (and the reason transistorization was effectively mandated by the government in 1978).
 They are not performance enhancers.
 The media wants you to think so, but it's false.
 All but one or two are simply variations of the basic Kettering design.
 Even those whose ignition advance is controlled electronically instead of mechanically are simply transistorized Kettering systems and continue to bear all of Kettering’s weaknesses, the most notable its famous sensitivity to voltage losses in the wiring harness.

 Installation